cloudnativer/kube-ipam/docs/multiple-subnets.md

 # multiple subnets

-`ranges` can support the configuration format of multiple subnets.
+`ranges` of `/etc/cni/net.d/1-kube-ipam.conf` can support the configuration format of multiple subnets.

 ## Example 1: